 Hi!
 I’m Ndari a Sumatran tiger

-The Sumatran Tiger is found only on the Indonesian island of Sumatra.
+The Sumatran Tiger is found only found on the Indonesian island of Sumatra.
 It is the smallest of the four remaining sub species of tiger.
-Due to habitat destruction and hunting only 300 to 400 tigers are left in the Sumatra.
+Due to habitat destruction and hunting, only 300 to 400 tigers are left in Sumatra.
 Unfortunately, this number does not reflect the true nature of their plight.
 With the tiger’s habitat fragmented, those 400 tigers are not all in the same area.
 Many of those tigers are unable to find a breeding partner.
 For those able to find a mate, food is often scarce.
-Where ever they are, tigers face the threat of hunters.
-The reality is that only 40%, (160), of those 400 may be able to find a mate and successfully reproduce.
+Wherever they are, tigers face the threat of hunters.
+The reality is that only 40% of those 400 may be able to find a mate and successfully reproduce.
 These beautiful creatures may disappear from the wilds of Sumatra in a matter of years.

-The National Zoo is home to two female Sumatran tigers, Ndari and Rahni, and one male Aceh.
+The National Zoo is home to two Sumatran tigers, Ndari and Aceh.
 The zoo is part of a regional breeding program for Sumatran Tigers.

 Sumatran tiger facts

 |LIFE SPAN||10–15 years in the wild, up to 26 years in captivity|